Use this article to learn more about Penal Code 991 and how the Simmrin Law Group can help you handle a probable cause motion in a misdemeanor case.

 A PC 991 motion can lead to the dismissal of misdemeanor charges in California.
 However, you should know that charges are sometimes refiled after getting dismissed.
 The prosecution will have up to 15 days to file charges again.

 The prosecution can use this period to gather additional evidence.
 A criminal defense lawyer in Los Angeles can file another PC 991 motion if charges are filed again.
-The judge would then consider all of the evidence once again.
+The judge would then consider all the evidence once more.

 Benefits of a Successful PC 991 Motion